-Persons desiring to organize a corporation in Arkansas must apply to the Arkansas Secretary of State for authority to conduct business or other activities as a corporation.
-Through the Business and Commercial Services Division, the Secretary of State approves various kinds of corporate transactions and issues certificates giving effect to these transactions.
-The terms "corporation" and "corporate" are here used in a general sense and encompass all business organizations regulated by the state of Arkansas, including LLC, LP, LLP and some associations and cooperatives.
+Persons desiring to organize a business entity such as a corporation or partnership in Arkansas must apply to the Arkansas Secretary of State for authority to conduct business or other activities.
+Through the Business and Commercial Services Division, the Secretary of State approves various kinds of entity transactions and issues certificates giving effect to these transactions.
+The term "business entity" is used herein, in a general sense and encompasses all business organizations regulated by the State of Arkansas, including Corporations, LLCs, LPs, LLPs and some associations and cooperatives.

-The Business and Commercial Services Division is also the holder of the records of almost 140,000 active corporations organized in or authorized to conduct business in Arkansas.
-All records maintained in this office are subject to the Freedom of Information Act (except for some franchise tax information).
+The Business and Commercial Services Division also retains the records of almost 140,000 active business entities organized or authorized to conduct business in Arkansas.
+Records maintained in this Division are subject to the Freedom of Information Act (except for some franchise tax information).
 These files are public and may be inspected or copied upon request for a fee.
-(Fees are listed on the Filing Fee Schedule at www.sos.arkansas.gov.)
+Fees are listed on the Filing Fee Schedule at www.sos.arkansas.gov/BCS/.